Map of Laos: Where Is Laos Located?

 A long narrow country in the central and southern regions, with a larger “head” in the north, Laos is a landlocked country in Southeast Asia, and was once part of the region known as French Indochina.
-Located in the middle of the Indochinese Peninsula, with Thailand to the west, Cambodia to the south, Vietnam to the east, Burma to the northwest, and China’s Yunnan Province to the northeast, Laos has long been influenced by its neighbors.
+Located in the middle of the Indochinese Peninsula, with Thailand to the west, Cambodia to the south, Vietnam to the east, Myanmar to the northwest, and China to the northeast, Laos has long been influenced by its neighbors.

 For tourists, much of the country still remains undiscovered, with most international travelers to Laos preferring to stay in the areas around Vientiane, Luang Prabang, and Vang Vieng.
 The higher mountains of northern Laos are classed as excellent for trekking in the dry season, and are filled with small ethnic villages where a wide range of ethnic cultures live.

 For climate, Laos is normally split into three regions, north, south, and central.
-However, for tourists, it is easier to split the country into six regions, to better understand the areas of each and the attractions that can be found there.
+However, for tourists, it is easier to split the country into six regions as following part, to better understand the areas of each and the attractions that can be found there.

 Head outside of Vientiane, and you can find beauty outside the city, from the Buddha Park in Xieng Khuan and the Ang Nam Ngum Reservoir to the delights of Vang Vieng, the home of “tubing” in Laos and a notorious backpacker hotspot.
-Travel upriver from Vang Vieng a ways, and you will come to Sayaboury, a small riverside province that is well known for its wild elephants.
+Travel upriver from Vang Vieng, and you will come to Sayaboury, a small riverside province that is well known for its wild elephants.

 South Central Laos

 Few travelers spend much time in South Central Laos, often little more than spending a night or two in the main towns of Savannakhet or Thakhek before continuing south or north.
 However, this lowland region, fringed by the Annamite Mountains in the east, is a much underrated area of the country.